-I) Place the insert assembly into the front of the case with camera facing down, and secure with the large screws at the four corners.
+I) Place the insert assembly into the front of the case with camera facing down

+II) Secure with large screws at the four corners

-II) The powerbank sits in the back of the case and is connected directly to the Raspberry Pi.
+III) The powerbank sits in the back of the case.
 Use the screws to secure the battery holder.
-Now plug the battery into the Raspberrty Pi using the Micro USB connector cable.